Farshad-Shirani/2025-FS-BGF-Wiggles/README.md

 # 2025-AmNat-FS-BGF

-# Environmental ``Knees'' and ``Wiggles'' as Stabilizers of Species Range Limits Set by Interspecific Competition
+# Environmental "Knees" and "Wiggles" as Stabilizers of Species Range Limits Set by Interspecific Competition

 This repository contains MATLAB codes used in the article:

-"Environmental “Wiggles” as Stabilizers of Species Range Limits Set by Interspecific Competition"
+"Environmental “Knees” and “Wiggles” as Stabilizers of Species Range Limits Set by Interspecific Competition"

 All codes are written in MATLAB R2024b.